 |Dedicated support||Poorly rated||Yes||Yes|

-BlueVine offers an online-only banking solution called BlueVine Business Checking, which we built specifically for small businesses.
-With no fees, minimum requirements, or transaction limits, plus 1.00% interest on balances over $1,000, it provides the kind of flexibility you want and need from a financial partner.
+Bluevine offers an online-only banking solution called Bluevine Business Checking, which we built specifically for small businesses.
+With no fees, minimum requirements, or transaction limits, plus 2.0% interest for eligible customersBVSUP-00005, it provides the kind of flexibility you want and need from a financial partner.

 What documents do I need to open an LLC business account?